EndPointCorp/lg_ros_nodes/README.md

 ```shell
 $ catkin_prepare_release
 ```

+- building the release:

+The [Pack Debs](./pack-debs) script will build debian packages in the `catkin/debs` directory.
+A metapackage is built as `ros-indigo-liquidgalaxy` which lists all other packages as its dependencies.

 Documentation for these tools: <http://wiki.ros.org/bloom/Tutorials/ReleaseCatkinPackage> (we are not using bloom yet, only steps 1 and 2).